Which Methodology is Right for You? Qualitative? Quantitative? Or Both?

 Quantitative – Benchmarking and Tracking Progress

-Some of the common applications for quantitative research include brand awareness tracking, attitude and usage, purchase process, and customer experience studies.
+Some of the common applications for quantitative insights include brand awareness tracking, attitude and usage, purchase process, and customer experience studies.

-The following chart summarizes the differences between qualitative and quantitative research:
+The following summarizes the differences between qualitative and quantitative approaches:

 Qualitative